-After editions in Brussels, New York, Iguaçu, Berlin, the 6th edition of the Free and Safe in Cyberspace conference series will be held next April 9 and 10th 2019 in Geneva, at the Fintech Fusion accelerator in 50 Avenue de la Praille, new home of the organizer Trustless Computing Association and its spin-off startup TRUSTLESS.AI.
+After editions in Brussels, New York, Iguaçu, Berlin, the 6th edition of the Free and Safe in Cyberspace conference series was held last April 9th and 10th 2019 in Geneva, at the Fintech Fusion accelerator in 50 Avenue de la Praille, new home of the organizer Trustless Computing Association and its spin-off startup TRUSTLESS.AI.

 IT security and banking experts discussed how we can define new paradigms and build a new international non-governmental standards setting and certification body – and a 1st complaint open ecosystem and target architecture – that can certify end-2-end IT services with radically-unprecedented levels of trustworthiness, while concurrently ensuring offline legitimate lawful access, all the way down to extreme CPU design review and fabrication oversight.
 Initially targeted at the confidentiality and integrity of human communications and financial transactions, it plans to be extended to other society-critical IT systems, such 5G networks, critical AIs, and large social media.

 As in previous editions, we sought the solution to 4 Challenges that we have identified since 2015 as key to achieve the IT and AI security that we need as a society, and to spur great economic opportunities.